crossbario/autobahn-python/docs/xbr-cli.rst

 as well as your balance of XBR Token (which is one coin that can be used as a market-payment-coin in markets configured to use XBR as a means of payment).

-Transfering XBR tokens looks like this
+Transferring XBR tokens looks like this

 .. thumbnail:: _static/screenshots/xbr-token-transfer.png